jhnbyrn/951-KLR-PAGES/dme_map_info.md

 30 | 139 | 178
 25 | 23 | 21

-This is much more obscure - clearly there's some translation needed to get from units (in the code) to common everyday units like degrees C and revolutions per minutee.
+This is much more obscure - clearly there's some translation needed to get from these numbers to common everyday units like degrees C and revolutions per minute.

-But it's worse - even this less familiar representation is still not how it's actually stored!
+But wait, it's worse - even this representation I just showed you is *still* not how the map is actually stored in the DME's memory!
 Here's what that same map truly looks like, in it's native setting, viewed in a hex editor:

 ![](images/dme_map_reading/idle_target_map_1.png)

-It might be a little clearer to copy those raw bytes and format them here:
+It might be a little clearer to copy those raw bytes and format them here (we ignore the two grey columns on the left and right):

 `13 03 6d 27 4d 19 17 15`

-That's quite a bit different from the more readable ones we just looked at.
+Now that's quite a bit different from the more readable representations we just looked at.
 So how does this pile of numbers represent a map of target engine speeds?
-In the following sections we'll break this down piece by piece and learn how that nice human-readable representations are derived from the raw data.
+In the following sections we'll break this down piece by piece and learn how those nice human-readable representations are derived from the raw data.

 First, note that the values I pulled from the raw source are in hexadecimal form.
 When we want to help with readability, we'll convert them to decimal.
 (Sometimes, I might even remember to tell you when I do that).
 Here's a breakdown of the structure of the raw map:

 * first byte: input variable
 * second byte: axis length (let's call it "n" - in this case, n=3)
-* next n bytes: axis values, i.e headings
+* next n bytes: axis values, aka headings aka *breakpoints*
 * next n bytes: the actual values (this is what TunerPro XDF files generally consider to be the "start" of the map)

 Now each of these might seem a little cryptic so I'll explain them one by one.